-During the three months ended September 30, 2015, the Company's operating activities consumed \$0.6 million (2014: \$0.4 million) of cash.
-The cash used in operating activities reflects the Company's funding of losses of \$1.1 million (2014: \$1.5 million) adjusted for non-cash items of share-based compensation totaling \$0.1 million (2014: \$1.2 million), and other minor non-cash adjustments.
-Overall, the increase in operating cash outflows is due to additional administrative costs associated with the continuing ramp-up of Company infrastructure.
+During the six months ended December 31, 2015, operating activities consumed \$1.6 million (2014: \$1.0 million) of cash.
+The cash used in operating activities reflects the funding of losses of \$2.2 million (2014: \$5.9 million), adjusted for non-cash items of fair value of warrants granted during 2015 of \$nil (2014: \$2.3 million) and share-based compensation totaling \$0.1 million (2014: \$2.8 million), the impact of exchange rate changes on cash totaling \$0.1 million (2014: \$nil) and other minor non-cash adjustments.
+Overall, the increase in operating cash outflows is due to additional administrative costs associated with the continuing ramp-up of Company infrastructure to support expanding development work.
 Going forward, the Company's working capital requirements are expected to increase substantially in connection the development of the Elk Creek Project.